 - by matching RTP/SRTP header and payload (RFC 3550/3711/6184/7798/draft-ietf-avtcore-rtp-vvc/draft-ietf-avtext-framemarking are supported).

-Editor’s Note: Whether support PDU Set identification information in new RTP is pending to SA4 5G_RTP WI.

-NOTE 1: In above cases, it is assumed that the RTP/SRTP header and/or payload necessary for the identification of PDU Set Information is not encrypted.- by UPF implementation, e.g., PDU Set detection based on traffic characteristics.
+NOTE 1: In above cases, it is assumed that the RTP/SRTP header and/or payload necessary for the identification of PDU Set Information is not encrypted.

+NOTE 2: Support of new RTP header extension for PDU Set identification depends on progress in SA4 5G_RTP WI.

+- by UPF implementation, e.g., PDU Set detection based on traffic characteristics.
 IP header parameters DSCP/TOS, IP port, IPv6 flow label may be used to detect PDU set, however detailed mechanisms in UPF for PDU Set information identification will not be standardized.

-Editor’s Note: Other N6 protocols, i.e. HTTP/MASQUE, GTP-U, IP/TCP/UDP/QUIC options, carrying PDU Set information are FFS.
-(Potential SoH)
+- (TBD) by matching the HTTP/MASQUE extension header.
+The HTTP/MASQUE tunnel is dynamically established between AS and UPF.
+The HTTP/MASQUE header needs to be extended to carry the metadata.

+- (TBD) by matching the GTP-U header.
+The pre-configured GTP-U tunnel is used between AS and UPF.
+The GTP-U header needs to be extended to carry the PDU Set related information.

 8.4.2.3 Delivering PDU Set Information to RAN

 PDU Set Information (listed in 8.4.2.1) are informed by UPF to RAN via GTP-U header of user plane packet.

-Editor’s Note: Whether PDU Set importance is used for mapping different QoS Flows, sub-QoS Flows, or included in GTP-U header is FFS.
-(Potential SoH)
+(TBD) Option#1: Based on the identified PDU Set importance, the PSA UPF classifies the DL traffic into different QoS Flows with different priority levels.

+(TBD) Option#2: The QoS Flow is composed with multiple sub QoS Flows.
+Each sub-QoS Flow has its own priority Level, Maximum Data Burst Volume, Averaging Windows.
+Based on the identified PDU Set importance, the PSA UPF classifies the DL traffic into different sub-QoS Flows.
+A single QoS Flow is associated with a main QoS profile and multiple sub-QoS profiles.

+(TBD) Option#3: The PSA UPF marks PDU Set importance on the GTP-U header of DL packets of a PDU Set.

 8.4.3 PDU Set based QoS handling

 RAN performs PDU Set based QoS handling based on received PDU Set QoS Parameters via control plane, and PDU Set Information received via user plane.
 The details of RAN behaviours are defined in RAN WG.

+Based on the identified PDU Set related information, the UPF can also handle the PDU Sets as following:

+- Based on the feedback of PDU Set transmission failure from RAN, UPF drops other PDU Sets which depends on the failed PDU Sets.

+- UPF drops less importance PDU set for DL traffic in case of flow congestion.